 Download an overview of the Early Childhood Workforce Development project, including goals, strategies, accomplishments, and membership,

 The Early Childhood Workforce Development project has produced several resources designed to support practitioners and stakeholders, on topics including:

-for high school and postsecondary advisors and counselors on the early care and education career pathway and opportunities for students to enter the field, including sample career options and potential compensation ranges
+for high school and postsecondary advisors and counselors on the early childhood education and care career pathway and opportunities for students to enter the field, including sample career options and potential compensation ranges.

-Guidance for institutions of higher education and early care and education providers on recently-passed PA 100-0645 (SB1829), a law that states that between 2018-2023, educators with a Gateways ECE Credential Level 5 are eligible to teach in Preschool for All classrooms while working toward their Professional Educator License
+Guidance for institutions of higher education and early childhood education and care providers on PA 100-0645 (SB1829), a law that states that between 2018-2023, educators with a Gateways ECE Credential Level 5 are eligible to teach in Preschool for All classrooms while working toward their Professional Educator License.